The Traveling Weather Show

 Learn to be a trained weather spotter by taking these classes!

 Michael Redman has been instructing severe weather training seminars since 1970 and has been involved with community service organizations since 1969.
 While working for St. Louis County, he instructed over 550 classes and trained over 15,750 individuals in severe weather observation and safety.
 Active participants in the now defunct St. Louis County SKYWARN program went from 150 in 1980 to over 2200 in 2010, due to his leadership, dedication, hard work, and training skills.
 While retired from St. Louis County, these vital services are still available through The Traveling Weather Show.
 If you have attended his classes before, do not despair, for they are still offered by Michael Redman.
 Please continue reading and contact us for more information.
-Since the inception of the Traveling Weather Show in 2010, Mike Redman has instructed 65 programs and trained an additional 1200 individuals.
+Since the inception of the Traveling Weather Show in 2010, Mike Redman has increased the total number of trained individuals to over 15,750 individuals in over 550 classes.